betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 Blackbox now supports 8 channels of data per debug.
 Not all debugs have been updated to take advantage of this, but it is extremely helpful when developing.

-All eight values can be seen in Sensors
+All eight Debug values also can be shown graphically, and named correctly, in Configurator's Sensors Tab.

 A number of new debugs have been added, and their display in Blackbox should be correct.

 Blackbox GPS Map display, and GPX export to enable external GPS mapping.

-Thanks to: bw1129, ctzsnooze, karatebrot, McGiverGim, bonchan
+Thanks to: Zoggbarr (tbolin), bw1129, ctzsnooze, karatebrot, McGiverGim, bonchan

 ## 18. Hardware support